Physiotherapy Evidence Database

 The Physiotherapy Evidence Database, abbreviated PEDro, is a bibliographic database containing randomized trials, clinical practice guidelines and systematic reviews in the field of physical therapy.
-It was established in October 1999 and is maintained by the Centre for Evidence-Based Physiotherapy at the George Institute for Global Health.
-As of August 2009, there were more than 15,000 entries indexed on PEDro.
+It was established in October 1999 and is maintained by the Institute for Musculoskeletal Health a The University of Sydney and Sydney Local Health District.
+As of August 2024, there were more than 61,000 entries indexed on PEDro.

 Scale

 The website also uses a scale, known as the PEDro scale, to assess the quality of randomized trials included in the database.
 Trials with higher PEDro scores are displayed first in PEDro search results.
 A 2010 study found preliminary evidence that this scale, as well as eight of its ten individual items, had validity.